mcvm-launcher/mcvm/docs/docs/packages/scripts.md

 ### The `addon` Instruction

 The `addon` instruction is a bit more complex.
 Inside the parentheses you put a set of keys and values to configure the addon and how it is installed.
+All fields are optional except for the ID.
 The full addon config looks like this:

 ```
 addon id filename (